about

 Thank you for visiting my website.

-My name is Nat Moynagh (she/her) and this is a not so short description of myself as an artist, where I live and how I've come to be here.
+My name is Nat Moynagh (she/her) and this is a not so short description of myself, who I am, what I do, where I live and how I've come to be here.

+That being said, I know the histories/herstories we come from matter, so here is my current understanding of mine that may be relevant to share.
 I am of Irish, Acadian, British and Scandinavian settler descent.
 My Irish ancestors I know were from the county or Armagh, where they once upon a time collected peat moss for fires as a trade.
 This is the meaning that the name Moynagh holds (aka dweller of the Bog).
-As far as I know they left because of a potato famine.
+As far as I know they left because of a potato famine though I also hear perhaps this is code for some kind of attempted erasure.
 I (we) now live on stolen land which is the traditional home of the Chonnonton (Attawandaron or Neutral ~ people of the deer), Anishinaabe (Mississauga ~ people who live upon the Earth in the right way) and Haudenosaunee (Iroquois confederacy/alliance ~ people who build a house) also known as "Kitchener, Ontario".
 Although I am originally from "Moncton New Brunswick", the traditional unceded territory of the Wolastoqiyik~Maliseet - people of the beautiful River (So beautiful- my favourite!) and Mi'kmaq ~my kin/friends people.
-My mother moved us to "Ontario" because she was struggling with the same chronic pain condition as me and claimed there were better doctors here (debatable!).

 I seek to more deeply understand these relations, my place within this context, my roots and how I am complicit in my impact as a descendant of colonizers, to honour both the people who rightfully belong here as caretakers of this land and to become a better steward of the Earth myself in real and tangible ways beyond this mere land acknowledgment.
 In my blood I know there is the misuse of power and there is also a history of resisting the misuse of power, refusing to take the British Oath and experiencing exile because of it.